LuNi HomeJapanTokyoMeiji Jingu Shrine

 Q: What time does Meiji Jingu Shrine open?

 A: Meiji Jingu Shrine opens at sunrise and closes at sunset.
-The exact hours change seasonally, so check the official website for the current schedule before your visit.
+The exact times change with the seasons, so families should check the official schedule before visiting.

 Q: How long should you spend at Meiji Jingu Shrine?